There’s something special about Mexico city.

-It’s the epicenter of Latin culture, somewhere where Hispanic and Aztec histories fuse to create a place that is uniquely itself: Mexico City.
+It’s the epicentre of Latin culture, somewhere where Hispanic and Aztec histories fuse to create a place that is uniquely itself: Mexico City.

 If you’re reading this, I’m guessing you’ve decided visiting Mexico City is a good idea.
 Great.
 I’d recommend reading my Mexico City itinerary (click here, it opens in a new tab so you can read after this post!) as well.

 I spent a lot of time in Mexico City during my teenage years as my dad lived there, and I’ve since returned to the city three times as a tourist, and am currently spending four months travelling around Mexico where I’ll be visiting CDMX a few more times.

 It’s certainly still got a hold of me.
 So read on, and let’s look into the best areas in Mexico City…

 Best Hostels in Mexico City